Adderall can be a game-changer for people with ADHD, but it can be risky, especially for those who do not take it for an approved medical reason.

 - As a Schedule II drug, Adderall carries a high risk of abuse, dependence and addiction.

 Adderall is a stimulant medication that comes in short-acting (Adderall) and long-acting (Adderall XR) dosage forms.
 The short-acting form is FDA-approved to treat ADHD and narcolepsy, while the long-acting form is approved for ADHD only.
-Both forms are classified as Schedule II controlled substances, which means they have a high potential for abuse, dependence and addiction.
+Both forms are classified as Schedule II controlled substances, meaning they have a high potential for abuse, dependence and addiction.
 People who are not prescribed Adderall sometimes abuse the drug, wanting to use it for weight loss or increased focus and attention.

-How Does Adderall Affect Your Body?
+What Does Adderall Do to Your Body?

 As a stimulant, Adderall can rev up systems in your body.
 This may feel similar to when the fight-or-flight reaction is triggered, leading to effects such as: